paralus/prompt/README.md

-ZTKA Prompt is built on top of kube-prompt, this is integrated in the web console ui.
+Paralus Prompt is built on top of kube-prompt, this is integrated in the web console ui.

 # kube-prompt